chbrown/ritual/README.md

 ## Installation

+The server is configured via environment variables.

+* `RITUAL_PORT`: set this to the TCP port you want to listen on.
+Defaults to 7483 ("RITE" on a telephone's keypad).
+* `RITUAL_VERBOSE`: set this to '1' (or anything except the empty string) to set the logging threshold to 'debug' (instead of 'info').
+* `RITUAL_HOST`: set this to the IPv4 address to listen on.
+Defaults to '127.0.0.1'.

-Configure bash integration by putting the following in your `~/.bashrc` or somewhere:
+Load bash integration by putting the following in your `~/.bashrc` or somewhere:

-    export RITUAL_PORT=7483  # RITE on a telephone's keypad source ~/github/ritual/install/ritual.bash
+    source ~/github/ritual/install/ritual.bash

-(There are two other configuration variables, `RITUAL_VERBOSE` and `RITUAL_HOST`, but the defaults for those should be fine in most cases.)

 Run at load: